assely/documentation/posttype.md

 <a name="accessing-post-metadata"></a>
 ### [Accessing post metadata](#accessing-post-metadata)

 Your posts may hold various metadata.
-The `meta` method helps you retrieve these informations.
+The `meta` method helps you retrieve this information.
 You only need to pass metadata key under which they are stored.

 ```html
 {{ $movie->meta('movie_details') }}
 ```

-It returns an `Illuminate\Support\Collection`, so you have flexible way to access it's values.
+It returns an `Illuminate\Support\Collection`, so you have a flexible way to access its values.

 ```html
 {{ $movie->meta('movie_details')->get('release_date') }}